Mutual Fund Distributor Commission Structure 2025 – Trail Commission Model, AUM-Based Payouts & Income Potential for MFDs in India

 What is the Mutual Fund Distributor Commission?

-The commission or brokerage is the primary source of income for mutual fund distributors, paid by Asset Management Companies (AMCs) for distributing their mutual funds.
+The commission of mutual fund distributor or brokerage is the primary source of income for mutual fund distributors, paid by Asset Management Companies (AMCs) for distributing their mutual funds.

 How is the commission structure determined for Mutual Fund Distributors?